Real-VeerSandhu/Monte-Carlo-Simulation-App/README.md

 ## Monte Carlo Stock Portfolio Simulation

 ### Overview
-This project is a **Monte Carlo Stock Portfolio Simulation** tool built using **Streamlit**.
-It allows users to select a portfolio of stocks, allocate percentage weights, and run Monte Carlo simulations to project future portfolio performance based on historical stock data.
+This project is a **Monte Carlo Stock Portfolio Simulation** web app built using **Streamlit**.
+It allows users to select a portfolio of stocks, allocate percentage weights, and run Monte Carlo simulations to forecast future portfolio performance based on historical stock data.

 ### Features
 - **Interactive stock selection**: Choose from a list of stocks.